Destroyerttv/CTDIR.Command-to-make-Github-Repo/README.md

 * Creates and adds files to the master branch
 * Creates and adds files to the .gitignore
 * First commit is done
-* Creates and pushes changes to a remote repository
+* Creates and pushes changes to a private remote repository
 * Opens VSCode

 All of this is done through the shell.